-A lot of people all around the world are getting ready to do painting projects for the year, and you just maybe one of them.
-If you’re a parent, you have a few extra concerns during a paint project, like making sure everything you use is baby safe.
+A lot of people all around the world are getting ready to do painting projects for the year, and you just may be one of them.
+And if there’s a baby in the house, you have a few extra concerns during a paint project, like making sure everything you use is baby safe.
 Have you been wondering if the paint you are planning on using is safe for your baby?

 We have some handy information ahead for you to learn all about paint safety for parents with babies, and if you have any questions, you can ask friendly Dallas painters on our staff to share some of their expertise.